Meet Kolbe

 I’m Kolbe.

-I’m a child of God, follower of Jesus, husband, father, artist, disillusioned-yet-dreaming, a mess, trying my best, a wounded healer, and a compassionate guide for the fellow aching heart on the road to wholeness that’s both thoughtful and playful.
+I’m a child of God, husband, father, disillusioned-yet-dreaming, a wounded healer, and a compassionate companion with the fellow aching heart on the road to aliveness that’s both thoughtful and playful.

-Professionally, I’m a Catholic somatic psychotherapist helping soul-weary clients heal trauma, anxiety, and addiction through embodied, Spirit-led care.
+Professionally, I’m a therapist helping soul-weary clients heal trauma, anxiety, and addiction through embodied, Spirit-led counseling and coaching.

-Rooted in the wisdom of the body, Catholic tradition, and the nervous system, my work bridges neuroscience and mysticism, parts work and prayer, presence and the pain we often avoid.
+Rooted in the wisdom of the body, and informed by my spirituality, my work bridges neuroscience and mysticism, parts work and prayer, presence and the pain we often avoid.

-Shaped by St. John Paul II, Teresa of Avila, Gendlin’s felt sense, and the ache in a Noah Gundersen song, I don’t rush your healing—I accompany it.
+Shaped by Karol Wojtyla, Teresa of Avila, Gendlin’s felt sense, and the ache in a Noah Gundersen song, I don’t rush your healing.
+I accompany it.

-This is trauma care in the key of the Eucharist.
+This is trauma care in the key of the Incarnation.

-For those restless and longing to come home to themselves, their body, and to God, I’m here to journey with you when you’re ready.
+For those restless and longing to come home to themselves, others, and God, I’m here to journey with you when you’re ready.

 Now I’m here to hold space for you, as others did for me.

-The Incarnation grounds me in this calling—teaching me to be present in the world, but not of it.
+The mystery of the Incarnation grounds me in this calling, teaching me to be present in the world, but not of it.

-In a culture that values product over presence, I crave what is real.
+In a culture that values product over presence, and performance over process, I crave instead what is real.

-I believe healing is closer than we think—more present than the day itself.
-His name is Jesus.
+I believe healing is closer than we think, more present than the day itself.

 When I pray, “Thy Kingdom come, Thy will be done,”

-I’m asking the Spirit to move us—body and soul—to heal our world from the inside out.
+I’m asking the Spirit to move us—body and soul—to heal our world from the ground up, inside out.

-I’ve come to see the body as the place where healing begins.
+I’ve come to see the body as the place where healing somehow always occurs.

-It’s where we feel, hold, and release pain.
+It’s how we feel, hold, and release pain.

 Where we return, reconnect, love, and are made new.